MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-appx-ch1.md

 In the Hierarchy window, select ModelParent object and expand MarsCuriosityRover to find five main parts of the MarsCuriosityRover: POI-Camera, POI-Wheels, POI-Antena, POI-Spectrometer, POI-RUHF Antenna.

 Notice five corresponding tooltip objects associated with MarsCuriosityRover parts in the Hierarchy window.
-You will be configuring these objects to highlight the experience when you look at the MarsCuriosityRover parts.
+You will be Configuring these objects to highlight the experience when you look at the MarsCuriosityRover parts.

 ![mrlearning-appx](images/mrlearning-appx/Tutorial1-Section6-Step1-1.png)